Category: Contour Layers

 Supplies

-To finish the card, I added some clear fairy drops around the floral elements.
-I hope this card puts a smile on your face and inspires you to perhaps start adding florals to your masculine cards, too!
+I hope this card puts a smile on your face and inspires you to try something out of your comfort zone, as well.
 Thank you so much for joining us today.

 Wishing you a crafty day,